Mastering the metropolis through research and thought leadership.

 Students should make every attempt to mitigate costs by planning their travel early, requesting student discounts, comparing websites for flight costs, staying with friends when possible and taking public transportation in cities with a transit system.

-The Committee cannot reimburse travel expenses to your hometown during university breaks.
+The Committee cannot reimburse travel expenses to or from your hometown or home country during university breaks.

 The Committee cannot reimburse students for purchases made with gift cards (including vouchers, gift certificates, flights paid for by points or miles, or other payment means considered by the University to be non-reimbursable).
 If you receive separate funding or a subsidy for your travel you must notify the Zell/Lurie Administrative Coordinator before you request reimbursement.